American Well Co. (NYSE:AMWL) COO Kurt Knight Sells 18,116 Shares

 American Well Co.
-(NYSE:AMWL – Get Rating) COO Kurt Knight sold 18,116 shares of the stock in a transaction that occurred on Wednesday, June 1st.
+(NYSE:AMWL – Get Rating) COO Kurt Knight sold 18,116 shares of the firm’s stock in a transaction on Wednesday, June 1st.
 The stock was sold at an average price of $3.57, for a total value of $64,674.12.
 Following the completion of the sale, the chief operating officer now directly owns 1,527,774 shares of the company’s stock, valued at $5,454,153.18.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.

 Kurt Knight also recently made the following trade(s):

-A number of research analysts recently commented on AMWL shares.
-Guggenheim started coverage on American Well in a research note on Wednesday, April 13th.
-They issued a “buy” rating and a $6.00 target price for the company.
-Piper Sandler reissued an “overweight” rating and issued a $5.00 price target (down from $7.00) on shares of American Well in a research report on Monday, May 16th.
-Wells Fargo & Company dropped their price objective on shares of American Well from $6.00 to $4.00 and set an “equal weight” rating for the company in a report on Monday, February 28th.
-The Goldman Sachs Group initiated coverage on shares of American Well in a research note on Friday, February 11th.
+AMWL has been the subject of a number of recent research reports.
+Wells Fargo & Company cut their target price on American Well from $6.00 to $4.00 and set an “equal weight” rating for the company in a research note on Monday, February 28th.
+Zacks Investment Research downgraded American Well from a “hold” rating to a “sell” rating in a research report on Tuesday, May 10th.
+Guggenheim assumed coverage on American Well in a research report on Wednesday, April 13th.
+They set a “buy” rating and a $6.00 price objective for the company.
+The Goldman Sachs Group assumed coverage on American Well in a research report on Friday, February 11th.
 They set a “neutral” rating and a $6.00 price objective for the company.
-Finally, Zacks Investment Research cut shares of American Well from a “hold” rating to a “sell” rating in a research note on Tuesday, May 10th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of $8.93.
+Finally, Piper Sandler reissued an “overweight” rating and set a $5.00 price objective (down from $7.00) on shares of American Well in a research report on Monday, May 16th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and five have issued a buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $8.93.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Gagnon Securities LLC purchased a new position in shares of American Well in the fourth quarter worth about $62,000.
-Gagnon Advisors LLC bought a new position in shares of American Well during the 4th quarter valued at about $64,000.
-Point72 Hong Kong Ltd increased its position in shares of American Well by 175.1% during the first quarter.
-Point72 Hong Kong Ltd now owns 8,087 shares of the company’s stock worth $34,000 after acquiring an additional 5,147 shares during the period.
-Nisa Investment Advisors LLC boosted its stake in American Well by 440.0% in the first quarter.
-Nisa Investment Advisors LLC now owns 8,100 shares of the company’s stock valued at $34,000 after acquiring an additional 6,600 shares in the last quarter.
-Finally, Vigilant Capital Management LLC acquired a new stake in shares of American Well during the first quarter worth $42,000.
-Hedge funds and other institutional investors own 43.75% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in AMWL.
+Vanguard Group Inc. boosted its stake in shares of American Well by 0.9% in the 1st quarter.
+Vanguard Group Inc. now owns 17,000,809 shares of the company’s stock valued at $71,574,000 after buying an additional 148,001 shares during the period.
+Caledonia Private Investments Pty Ltd boosted its stake in shares of American Well by 29.5% in the 4th quarter.
+Caledonia Private Investments Pty Ltd now owns 16,384,786 shares of the company’s stock valued at $98,964,000 after buying an additional 3,736,240 shares during the period.
+BlackRock Inc. boosted its stake in shares of American Well by 8.7% in the 1st quarter.
+BlackRock Inc. now owns 14,394,991 shares of the company’s stock valued at $60,602,000 after buying an additional 1,153,940 shares during the period.
+State Street Corp boosted its stake in shares of American Well by 18.5% in the 1st quarter.
+State Street Corp now owns 4,582,797 shares of the company’s stock valued at $19,294,000 after buying an additional 715,750 shares during the period.
+Finally, Eagle Health Investments LP boosted its stake in shares of American Well by 69.5% in the 1st quarter.
+Eagle Health Investments LP now owns 3,811,008 shares of the company’s stock valued at $16,044,000 after buying an additional 1,563,100 shares during the period.
+Institutional investors own 43.75% of the company’s stock.

 American Well Corporation operates as a telehealth software company that enables digital delivery of care for healthcare.
 The company products offer urgent care; scheduled visits; acute behavioral health; telestroke; pediatrics; retail health, school health, and home settings.
 Its application offers urgent care; pediatrics; therapy; menopause nutrition; end-stage renal disease and dialysis; dermatology care; behavioral health therapy; and musculoskeletal care.